-M: Course Objec tives / Learning Outcomes Upon successful completion of this course, the student will be able to: This capstone course uses the CCS program outcomes at level four "Integration" as course outcomes.
+M: Upon successful completion of this course, the student will be able to: This capstone course uses the CCS program outcomes at level four "Integration" as course outcomes.
 1. Personal Accountability Practice ethically, and accurately assesses the quality of own performance.
-Accurately evaluates own practice Pursues a professional development plan Applies personal and professional values to ethical practice 2.
-Interpersonal Effectiveness and Leadership Communicate in a caring, respectful and clear manner Effectively communicates for various purposes and audiences Facilitates caring and respectful interpersonal relationships Demonstrates individual leadership as a team member 3.
-Theoretical Reasoning Think critically to construct plausible explanations for individual, family and community experiences. • Applies elements of critical thinking when problem solving Uses theory to explain behaviour and guide actions Thinks creatively in response to individual needs 4.
+Accurately evaluates own practice Pursues a professional development plan • Applies personal and professional values to ethical practice 2.
+Interpersonal Effectiveness and Leadership Communicate in a caring, respectful and clear manner Effectively communicates for various purposes and audiences Excilitates earling and varies of failing encoded values and varies of the second values of the second value Facilitates caring and respectful interpersonal relationships 3.
+Demonstrates individual leadership as a team member Theoretical Researing 5.
+Theoretical Reasoning Think critically to construct plausible explanations for individual, family and community experiences.
+Applies elements of critical thinking when problem solving Uses theory to explain behaviour and guide actions Thinks creatively in response to individual needs 4.
 Technical Competence Use a variety of strategies to contribute to self-reliance, interdependence and quality of life.
-Promotes wellness of self, others and community Builds community presence, participation and contribution Strategically facilitates learning Advocates for individual rights and self determination Promotes safety of self and others N: Course Conte nt: The following global ideas guide the design and delivery of this course: 1.
+Promotes wellness of self, others and community Builds community presence, participation and contribution Strategically facilitates learning Advocates for individual rights and self determination Promotes safety of self and others N: Course Co ntent: The following global ideas guide the design and delivery of this course: 1.
 Service-learning is a method in which students learn and develop through active participation in a thoughtfully organized service experience that meets actual community needs.
 2. The mentoring by experienced practitioner preceptors prepares students for their transition from student to practitioner.
-3. Developing networks with community living and school based services enhances future work opportunities 0. and college and community relations.
+3. Developing networks with community living and school based services enhances future work opportunities and college and community relations.
 4. Learning from experience is a characteristic of exemplary practitioners.
-Practice settings create opportunities for students to refine their skills of reflection and adaptation in response to their practice experience.
+Practice settings create opportunities for students to refine their skills of reflection and adaptation in = response to their practice experience.
 5. Experience in the practice settings allows learners to demonstrate and enhance their abilities to problem solve, communicate, be flexible, think creatively and take responsibility for their actions.
-6. Developing and completing an individualized project for others enhances valued skills, such as goal setting, research time management, marketing, consultation, presentation, evaluation, etc. 7.
+6. Developing and completing an individualized project for others enhances valued skills, such 0. as goal setting, research time management, marketing, consultation, presentation, evaluation, etc. 7.
 Reflecting on and evaluating service-learning experiences with peers and mentors maximizes learning.
 8. Reciprocity and contribution are highly valued in the field of community living.
 Students purposefully find someone who will benefit from their work.
-0: Methods of Ir nstruction • Seminar • Individual Meetings • Guided Practice • Group Reflection P: Textbooks an d Materials to be Purchased by Students T.B.A.
-Q: Means of Ass essment: This course will conform to Douglas College policy regarding the number and weighting of evaluations.
-This is a Mastery Course: Self-Assessment • Preceptor/Mentor Assessment • Formal Presentation to Peers and Instructor • Project Products R: This course is available for PLAR.
+0: Methods of f Instruction • Seminar • Individual Meetings • Guided Practice • Group Reflection P: Textbooks and Materials to be Purchased by Students T.B.A.
+Q: Assessment: This course will conform to Douglas College policy regarding the number and weighting of evaluations.
+This is a Mastery Course: • Self-Assessment • Preceptor/Mentor Assessment • Formal Presentation to Peers and Instructor 1 • Project Products